 But that’s on them, not you!
 You don’t apologize when your stage of life changes!
 You’re in a different place.
 As a woman, there will never be a time when things aren’t changing.
 If I tried to always stick to the same schedule and routine every year (or month for that matter!), I’d be going insane!
 I have to roll with the punches.
 Be flexible.
 Allow yourself to adapt and don’t be dissappointed or worried that you aren’t the same from year to year.
 The moment I stop learning and changing and growing – the Lord better be taking up from the earth.

-Some people don’t like that I dye my hair purple or talk about essential oils.
+Some people don’t like that I dye my hair purple or talk about natural products.

 But it’s who I am right now.
 That’s something and I love and it’s who God has created me to be for this season.
 The me in college didn’t talk about kids, marriage, or homemade bread.
 I was in a different space and had different passions.
 We are always adding new things that we love and enjoy.
 I understand that when someone in our life changes, it can be hard!
 But you’ve got to realize the same thing happens to everyone!
 We all grow and change.